Ports & Waterways

 Gippsland Ports’ Harbour Master is based at Lakes Entrance and there are local managers and marine officers based at depots and offices at Bairnsdale, Lakes Entrance, Paynesville and Port Welshpool.

-The areas managed by Gippsland Ports consist of five designated Local Ports and two waterways.
+The areas managed by Gippsland Ports consist of five designated Local Ports and four waterways.

 Click an option below to go to that page.